gdelarosa/Cinema-Now/README.md

 * MVC archticture

 ### Notes
-This is a fun personal project that is currently ongoing so changes may occur at any moment.
-I don't have a deadline but I'd like to have it completed before the end of January.
-I was inspired by the Netflix app and wanted to create a similar UI with the horizontal scrolling effect on the home screen.
+This is a fun personal project that is currently ongoing with no deadline so changes may occur at any time.
+Will it be app store ready? 🤷🏽‍♀️ Will it look awesome 💁🏽‍♀️?
+Yes! 🔥 Will it be perfect?
+No... 🤡.
+As far as the UI, I was inspired by the Netflix app and wanted to create something similar with the horizontal scrolling effect on the home screen.

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details.